 2 Corinthians 3: 14-18, “But their minds were hardened.
 For to this day, when they read the old covenant, that same veil remains unlifted, because only through Christ is it taken away.
 Yes, to this day whenever Moses is read a veil lies over their hearts.
 But when one turns to the Lord, the veil is removed.
 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 And we all, with unveiled face, beholding the glory of the Lord,e are being transformed into the same image from one degree of glory to another.
 For this comes from the Lord who is the Spirit.”

-We affirm the Scriptures are authenticated elsewhere, by God Himself as His Word.
+We affirm the Scriptures are authenticated elsewhere: by God Himself, as His Word.
 But given their nature as being God-breathed, that’s not really an “extra-biblical” authority.
-That’s like asking God how He would prove He is God.
-Would God not appeal to Himself?
-His own power?
-His own nature?

-We need the Spirit to save His Church, regenerate His Church, and reveal the Shepard’s words to His Church.
+We need the Spirit to save His Church, regenerate His Church, and reveal the Shepherd’s words to His Church.
 That’s what we believe; that’s not breaking Sola Scriptura.
+As Kruger and the reformers point out, the divine qualities of the books themselves which are seen by regenerated eyes validated canon.

-God’s Word is inspired by God and is therefore capable of authenticating Itself the way God is able to authenticate Himself: namely, without our help.
+God’s Word is inspired by God and is therefore capable of authenticating itself.